-When you’re adding bricks to the area where the grill will be placed, add two to four inches under where the grill pan will be to allow air flow.
+When you’re adding bricks to the area where the grill will be placed, add 2 to 4 inches under where the grill pan will be to allow airflow.
 This is very important for charcoal grills.
 The charcoal will not stay lit for long if it is unable to have air flowing around it.

 6. Be Creative and Choose the Right Bricks

-You can find bricks in an array of color choices, sizes, and designs, but the most important element to your bricks will be to purchase good quality ones.
+You can find bricks in an array of colors, sizes, and designs, but the most important factor is quality.
 Some locations sell brick made especially for this type of project, so consult your local brick company for more information on what is available in your area.

 7. After the Charcoal Grill is Finished

-Although you will want to fire up your new grill as soon as it is built, you will actually need to wait for seven to 10 days for it to cure before using.
+Although you may want to fire up your new grill as soon as it is built, you actually need to wait for seven to 10 days for it to cure before using it.
 The mortar will need time to harden.
 After your grill has cured, you will only need to clean it out regularly so you have a great barbecue every time.